Manila Cathedral School

-Manila Cathedral School is a basic education institution in Tondo, Manila.
+Manila Cathedral School is a private Catholic school located in Tondo, Manila.
+Rebuilt in 1949, after World War II.
+Manila Cathedral School was transferred from its original location, Intramuros, to Tondo, Manila, where it still stands today.

+Manila Cathedral School is a PAASCU Level II accredited school offering basic education.

 History

 During the pre-war years, the Manila Cathedral School of Intramuros had a famous "Tiples" all boys choir trained in sacred music.
 These boys came from different provinces and enjoyed free board and scholarship at the Colegio de Tiples.

-After the 1945 liberation, the Manila Cathedral and the school for the Tiples were left into runs but the Archbishop of Manila, Most Rev. Michael O'Doherty, D.D. was not disheartened.
+After the 1945 liberation, the Manila Cathedral and the school for the Tiples were left into ruins but the Archbishop of Manila, Michael J. O'Doherty was not disheartened.
 Foremost in his mind was the education of these young boys.
 The school was transferred to the present site of Manila Cathedral School in Tayuman, Tondo, known before as the "Instituto de Mujeres" co-owned by Doña Rosa Sevilla's family and the Archdiocese of Manila.
 When the Instituto de Mujeres decided to transfer in Governor Forbes St., Manila, the Archdiocese of Manila purchased the entire lot thus became the sole owner.
 For the time, this area served to house different religious congregations.

 In 1949, the archbishop called all the diocesan priests with education degrees.
-They agreed to establish the school for Tiples and for boys who have vocation to the priesthood and classes to commence in June 1949; to name the school Manila cathedral School and to offer slots for kindergarten up to 4th year high school.
+They agreed to establish the school for Tiples and for boys who have vocation to the priesthood and classes to commence in June 1949; to name the institution as Manila Cathedral School; and to offer slots for kindergarten up to 4th year high school.

-Thus, Manila Cathedral School was born with about 400 students paying only minimal tuition fee,exclusively for the poor boys of Tondo.
+Thus, Manila Cathedral School (MCS) was born with about 400 students paying only minimal tuition fee, exclusively for the poor boys of Tondo.
 In 1950s, Manila Cathedral School opened its doors to female students.

-In 1978, Archbishop of Manila Jaime Cardinal Sin invited the Congregation of the Religious Missionaries of St. Dominic (Order of Preachers) to run the school.
+In 1978, Cardinal Jaime Sin, Archbishop of Manila, invited the Congregation of the Religious Missionaries of St. Dominic (Order of Preachers) to run the school.